-The Group is required to contribute up to 17% of the employees' salaries to the CPF Scheme, subject to a cap of monthly ordinary salaries of S\$6,000.
-The contributions are charged to profit or loss as they become payable in accordance with the rules of the CPF Fund.
+Defined contribution plans are post-employment benefit plans under which the Group pays fixed contributions into separate entities such as the Central Provident Fund on a mandatory, contractual or voluntary basis.
+The Group has no further payment obligations once the contributions have been paid.
+The Group is required to contribute up to 17% of the employees' salaries to the CPF Scheme, the contributions are charged to profit or loss as they become payable in accordance with the rules of the CPF Fund.